kfavre/LOOP-IN_dataset/Coffee_Hall_Loop/README.md

-Name of sequence : Breakroom
+Name of sequence : Coffee Hall Loop

 Number of scans : 171